-The 'Independent Appeals Process for Rural Grants and Payments' allows you to request a review if you feel the Welsh Government has not reached a correct decision according to the rules of the scheme.
+Appeals concerning a Welsh Government decision once a contract has been offered are considered under the 'Independent Appeals Process for Rural Grants and Payments'.
+This process allows you to request a review if you believe the Welsh Government has not reached a correct decision according to the scheme rules.